-- does not expect you to give us your consent this is your decision alone but we are required by law to ask you - does not need a reason should you choose to refuse the request
+- do not expect you to give us your consent.
+This is your decision alone, but we are required by law to ask you - do not need a reason should you choose to refuse the request

-22. If you find yourself the subject of a whistleblowing disclosure and a decision is made to investigate, the Council will follow the appropriate employment procedure: dignity at work, grievance or disciplinary.
+If you find yourself the subject of a whistleblowing disclosure and a decision is made to investigate, we will follow the appropriate employment procedure:

+- dignity at work

+- grievance

+- disciplinary

 This means you will have all the rights contained in that procedure, such as, the opportunity to respond to the allegation and representation at the investigatory interview.